 My other life (I do other things aside from reviewing fragrances)

 In addition to my hobby, I’m also a lifelong technology professional and project management practitioner for over the past 20+ years.
 In 2009 I published my first book on the subject entitled “(Not) PMO-in-a-Can: Pragmatic Management of Strategic Objectives”.
 For more information on the book, please check out the link below where you can purchase a copy…

 …as well as on Amazon.com, Barnes & Noble, and other outlets worldwide.
 For those maintaining credentials, the book is worth up to 15 professional development units under the self-directed learning category that PMI provides, so it’s the most inexpensive investment you’ll make in maintaining your certification.
 And you might just learn something.

-I currently work for a large multi-national financial concern (which will remain nameless and not referenced on this site) as a Chief-of-Staff/PMO-Portfolio Manager for much of their global wealth management development.
+I currently work for a large multi-national financial concern (which will remain nameless and not referenced on this site) as a Chief-of-Staff/PMO-Portfolio Manager.
 It’s a job I enjoy and find rewarding, and a place where I both have the opportunity to make a meaningful contribution and work with talented professionals.
-Professionally happy is a description lacking in the right detail to describe my work life, and I’m lucky in being one of very few people who truly enjoys his work.
+I’m fortunate in being someone who truly enjoys his work.